 Chao Ying, Chinese University of Hong Kong

-Abstract: We provide a unified resolution for prominent conditional asset-pricing puzzles through ``innovation-driven contractions.''
-Empirically, we document two stylized facts: (1) technological innovations initially cause significant labor contractions and have negligible impact on capital, and (2) puzzling disconnections---between stock returns and either investment growth or hiring surprises---intensify under stickier prices.
-A two-sector New-Keynesian model quantitatively ties these facts, explaining the anomalous negative correlation between stock-returns and investment-returns, the negative market reactions to favorable labor market news, and the procyclical equity yield term-structure slope.
-Investment-based dividend yields filtered from our model strongly predict future returns, underscoring our mechanism's empirical applicability.
+Abstract: We provide a unified resolution for prominent conditional asset-pricing puzzles through “innovation-driven contractions.”
+Empirically, we document two stylized facts: (1) technological innovations initially cause significant labor contractions and have negligible impact on capital, and (2) puzzling disconnections— between stock returns and either investment growth or hiring surprises—intensify under stickier prices.
+To quantitatively tie these facts, we develop a two-sector New Keynesian model.
+Our core mechanism relies on the interaction between endogenous markup fluctuations and the division of production into investment and consumption sectors.
+These model-implied dynamics explain the anomalous negative correlation between stock returns and contemporaneous investment returns, the negative market reactions to favorable labor market news, and the procyclical equity yield term-structure slope.
+Finally, investment-based dividend yields filtered from our model strongly predict future returns, underscoring our mechanism’s empirical applicability.

 Discussant: Lars Lochstoer, University of California-Los Angeles

-Abstract: This paper develops a New Keynesian model in which asset wealth effects drive consumption dynamics.
-Due to information frictions, agents cannot perfectly distinguish aggregate from idiosyncratic asset-price movements, leading to wealth illusion.
+Abstract: This paper develops a New Keynesian model in which asset-price wealth effects drive consumption dynamics.
+Due to information frictions, aggregate asset-price movements driven by discount rates are misperceived as idiosyncratic shocks to individual wealth.
 The marginal propensity to consume (MPC) out of capital gains and the MPC out of income jointly determine equilibrium consumption.
-With MPCs calibrated directly to their empirical estimates, the model closely replicates U.S. consumption during the 1998--2018 boom-bust cycle.
-The framework offers a unified mechanism for the transmission of discount-rate shocks, in which realized asset prices serve as sufficient statistics for consumption responses.
+With MPCs calibrated to their empirical estimates and driven directly by realized asset prices, the model closely replicates US consumption during the 1998--2019 cycle.
+The framework offers a unified mechanism for the transmission of discount-rate shocks, in which aggregate MPCs and realized asset prices serve as sufficient statistics for consumption dynamics.
 Applied to monetary policy, it reconciles the gap between micro and macro estimates of the elasticity of intertemporal substitution (EIS).
-Second, it provides a tractable approach to monetary policy that targets asset valuations.
+It provides a tractable approach to monetary policy that targets asset valuations.
 Asset prices determine aggregate demand and balance-sheet policies are modeled via an Asset-Price Taylor rule.
-Third, a heterogeneous-agent extension reveals that inequality is a key determinant of macroeconomic volatility, in contrast to standard HANK models.
+A heterogeneous-agent extension reveals that inequality is a key determinant of macroeconomic volatility, in contrast to standard HANK models.
 Policies reducing inequality also stabilize the macroeconomy.

 Discussant: Jules van Binsbergen, University of Pennsylvania

-Abstract: We investigate how firm heterogeneity in state ownership and productivity shapes monetary policy transmission in China.
-We develop a dynamic model featuring heterogeneous firms -- state-owned (SOEs) and private-owned enterprises (POEs) -- along with money supply shocks and financial frictions.
-Our estimation reveals that responses to monetary shocks and risk premia vary significantly both within and across sectors, matching empirical patterns.
-Counterfactual analysis demonstrates that POEs’ severe debt-financing frictions exacerbate capital misallocation during monetary contractions, causing sizable losses in aggregate productivity and output.
+Abstract: We study the role of firm heterogeneity in state ownership and productivity in monetary policy transmission in China.
+We develop and estimate a dynamic model with heterogeneous firms—state-owned enterprises (SOEs) and privately owned enterprises (POEs)—featuring monetary supply shocks and financial frictions.
+We show that firms' responses to monetary supply shocks and risk premiums vary substantially both within and across SOEs and POEs, consistent with the data.
+Through counterfactual analysis, we show that more severe frictions in accessing debt markets for POEs exacerbate capital misallocation in times of contractionary monetary shocks, leading to sizable losses in aggregate productivity and output

 Discussant: William Cassidy, Washington University-St. Louis